DanaG314/simon-game/README.md

 - Player clicks `START` button triggers the countdown to start the game
 - Simon starts its random 4 index pattern, pads light up with delay in between so that player is able to better remember pattern.
 Pads also have their own sound.
 - Once Simon is done its pattern, its the players turn to click the correct pattern.
 If player pattern is equal to Simons pattern, the next round starts to play.
-- If player enters one incorrect pad pattern it is `GAME OVER`, button text turns red, game over audio is played.
+- If player enters one incorrect pad pattern it is `GAME OVER`.
 - When player enters next round, Simon plays the same pattern as the last but adds another pad to the pattern at the end.
 - When it is `GAME OVER` there is a `RESET` button that will reset the game and player can click `START` again to start a new game.

 </details>

+## Next Steps

+- Add a `GAME OVER` sound that plays, and show text as red.
+- Make the `RESET` button animated.